markedjs/marked/docs/USING_PRO.md

 <h2 id="async">Async Marked : <code>async</code></h2>

-Marked will return a promise if the `async` options is true.
+Marked will return a promise if the `async` option is true.
 The `async` option will tell marked to await any `walkTokens` functions before parsing the tokens and returning an HTML string.

 Simple Example: